Our head office

 None

-Later this evening we transfer to the station for the overnight sleeper train back to Cairo (approx. 9 hours).
+Later tonight, we'll head to the station for our comfortable overnight train back to Cairo (about a 9-hour journey).

 OVERNIGHT: